lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 For example, although a plant radiates away as much energy as it receives (otherwise it would heat up), the *exergy* of the incoming solar radiation is much higher than that of the outgoing thermal radiation, due to the Sun's high blackbody spectrum temperature giving it a low entropy.
 The net exergy flux into the plant is what allows its internal processes to do useful work, which is to perform the endergonic, entropy-reducing reactions in photosynthesis.
 The transpiration stream of the plant provides the main high-entropy output of a plant in the form of water vapour, increasing the entropy of the surroundings significantly, allowing plants to harvest the external free energy of sunlight to create internal order.
 All life indirectly enjoys this benefit, since plants act as producers, providing energy (released by metabolism of food intake) for organisms at higher trophic levels in the food webs.

-In Monod's 1971 book, *Chance and Necessity*, he recounts an experimental verification that life does not violate the 2nd law of thermodynamics:
+In Monod's (1965 Nobel Prize in Physiology) 1971 book, *Chance and Necessity*, he recounts an experimental verification that life does not violate the 2nd law of thermodynamics:

 >We take a milliliter of water having in it a few milligrams of a simple sugar, such as glucose, as well as some mineral salts containing the essential elements that enter into the chemical constituents of living organisms (nitrogen, phosphorus, sulfur, etc.).
 In this medium we grow a bacterium, for example *Escherichia coli* (length, 2 microns; weight, approximately $ 5 \times 10^{-13} $ grams).
 Inside thirty-six hours the solution will contain several billion bacteria.
 We shall find that about 40% of the sugar has been converted into cellular constituents, while the remainder has been oxidized into carbon dioxide and water.
 By carrying out the entire experiment in a calorimeter, one can draw up the thermodynamic balance sheet for the operation and determine that, as in the case of crystallization, **the entropy of the system as a whole (bacteria plus medium) has increased a little more than the minimum prescribed by the second law**.
 Thus, while the extremely complex system represented by the bacterial cell has not only been conserved but has multiplied several billion times, the thermodynamic debt corresponding to the operation has been duly settled.